emdobrin/aepsdk-edgeconsent-android/README.md

 Note: replace ADD_YOUR_SESSION_ID_HERE with your Assurance session identifier.

 Once the connection is established and the events list starts getting populated, you can filter the Edge Consent extension events by typing `Consent` in the `Search Events` search box.
-See full list of available events [here](https://aep-sdks.gitbook.io/docs/beta/experience-platform-extension/experience-platform-debugging#event-types-handled-by-the-aep-mobile-extension).